abhi98khandelwal/Next-episode-date/README.md

 $ sudo apt-get install mysql-server
 $ mysql_secure_installation
 ```
-2. Change the user, password and db variables in `main.py` file according to the above configured MySQL.
+2. Change the user and password variables in `main.py` file according to the above configured MySQL.

 ## Setting up email
 In `send_email.py` file set `username` to your gmail userid and set `password` to your gmail password.